SEMTA Commuter Rail: Grand Trunk

 Passenger rail service between Detroit and Pontiac dated back to 1843 with the completion of the Detroit and Pontiac Railroad, the second railroad (after the Erie and Kalamazoo Railroad) to operate trains in the state of Michigan.
 The Grand Trunk Western Railroad, a subsidiary of the Canadian National Railway, began offering commuter service on August 1, 1931.
 In 1968 the Grand Trunk operated six daily commuter trains (three round-trips) between the two cities.
 Average daily ridership was 2,812.
 By 1971 the Grand Trunk estimated yearly losses at $241,626, leading it to contemplate increasing fares or canceling the trains altogether.
 Both options would require the approval of the Michigan Public Service Commission.
-The coming of Amtrak and end of most private-sector intercity passenger service was then three weeks away but commuter trains were considered separate entities and remained in private operation after May 1, 1971.
+The coming of Amtrak and end of most private-sector intercity passenger service was then three weeks away but commuter trains were considered separate services and remained in private operation after May 1, 1971.